scrossuk/locic/docs/Predicates.rst

 This code has a predicate based on the boolean template argument that determines whether the method returns a const or non-const pointer.

-When the compiler analyses the method using the const predicate it is looking to ensure that a non-const pointer is never returned when the class instance is const (a :code:`const(false)` type can be cast to a :code:`const(true)` type but not vice versa).
+When the compiler analyses the method using the const predicate it is looking to ensure that a non-const pointer is never returned when the class instance is const (a ``const(false)`` type can be cast to a ``const(true)`` type but not vice versa).
 Hence it will attempt to prove that when 'IsConst' is true, that the returned pointer's const predicate (also 'IsConst') is also true.
-In other words it proves that :code:`IsConst implies isConst`, which is clearly a trivial operation.
+In other words it proves that ``IsConst implies isConst``, which is clearly a trivial operation.

 The useful aspect of this code is that the code is only written once and the compiler will prove its correctness for both const and non-const forms.